himmetozcan/machine_learning_interview_questions/README.md

 ---

-Organizing these questions in a learning path requires structuring them from basic foundational concepts to more complex and specialized topics.
-Here's a suggested order for someone who wants to build upon one concept to understand the next:

-**1.** What is the difference between Parametric and Non-parametric models?
+**2.** What is the difference between Parametric and Non-parametric models?
 Provide examples of scenarios where each would be applicable.

 In machine learning, the distinction between parametric and non-parametric models is fundamental, as it influences not only the approach to training and inference but also the assumptions the model makes about the underlying data and system it's meant to represent.